 Many swimmers under eat, because swimming is one of the most energy entensive sports out there and they lack the understanding of how much food their bodies actually require.

-If you are consuming high amounts of protein and the right amount of fat and carbohydrates your body will be optimized to recover faster during swimming practice.
+If you are consuming high amounts of protein and the right amount of fat and carbohydrates, your body will be optimized to recover faster during and after swimming practice.
 The nutrients will be consumed in your blood after you have eaten the food.